 If you wish to change your student status (Regiment to Civilian or Civilian to Regiment) you must file a "Change of Status Form" before you are authorized to switch programs with the Registrar's Office.
-A determination is made by the intended office (Dean of Students or Deputy Commandant) to approve or not approve the transfer.
+A determination is made by the intended office (Dean of Students and/or Regiment) to approve or not approve the transfer.
 Until you receive approval from the intended program, do not assume that the status change has been approved.

 When a student changes status, other programs (e.g., degree requirements, scholarship, housing) may be subject to change.
-It is the student's responsibility to consult with their academic advisor, Director of Financial Aid and Housing to understand the impact, if any, on these programs.
+It is the student's responsibility to consult with their academic advisor and housing to understand the impact, if any, on these programs.